 Byron Airport Habitat Management Lands Map

 Management of the HML

 Contra Costa County Airports staff manages the Habitat Management Lands according to the Byron Airport HML Management Plan, which was last updated in February, 2014.
-The Management Plan includes contracting with a Range Manager, who frequents the HML to report on habitat conditions and to monitor cattle grazing, which is allowed via pasture leases through the County Airports.
+The Management Plan includes contracting with a Range Manager, who frequents the HML to report on habitat conditions and to monitor cattle grazing, which is conducted via pasture leases with the County Airports.

-Airports staff also contracts with a Wildlife Biologist, who provides on-call services such as a biennial California tiger salamander survey and every-fifth-year San Joaquin kit fox survey to monitor the species' presence on the HML and make any necessary recommendations for habitat management.
+Airports staff also contracts with a wildlife biologist, who provides on-call services such as a biennial visit to monitor special-status species habitat and use of the HML.
+The wildlife biologist also provides the every-fifth-year San Joaquin kit fox and California tiger salamander surveys to monitor the species' presence on the HML and make any necessary recommendations for habitat management.